Liberal democracy: Short-term focus

 By definition, modern liberal democracies allow for regular changes of government.
 That has led to a common criticism of their short-term focus.
 In four or five years, the government will face a new election and it must think of how it will win that election.
 That would encourage a preference for policies that will bring short term benefits to the electorate or to self-interested politicians before the next election, rather than unpopular policy with longer term benefits.
 This criticism assumes that it is possible to make long term predictions for a society, something Karl Popper criticized as historicism.
 Besides the regular review of governing entities, short-term focus in a democracy could also be the result of collective short-term thinking.
-For example, consider a campaign for policies aimed at reducing environmental damage while causing temporary increase in unemployment; however, this risk applies also to other political systems.
+For example, consider a campaign for policies aimed at reducing environmental damage while causing temporary increase in unemployment; nonetheless, this risk applies also to other political systems.

 Majoritarianism

 The "tyranny of the majority" is the fear that a direct democratic government, reflecting the majority view, can take action that oppresses a particular minority.
 For instance, a minority holding wealth, property ownership or power (see Federalist No. 10), or a minority of a certain racial and ethnic origin, class or nationality.
 Theoretically, the majority is a majority of all citizens.
 If citizens are not compelled by law to vote, it is usually a majority of those who choose to vote.
-If such of group constitutes a minority, then it is possible that a minority could in theory oppress another minority in the name of the majority; however, such an argument could apply to both direct democracy or representative democracy.
+If such of group constitutes a minority, then it is possible that a minority could in theory oppress another minority in the name of the majority; such an argument could apply to both direct democracy or representative democracy.
 Several de facto dictatorships also have compulsory but not "free and fair" voting in order to try to increase the legitimacy of the regime, such as North Korea.
 In her book World on Fire, Yale Law School professor Amy Chua posits that "when free market democracy is pursued in the presence of a market-dominant minority, the almost invariable result is backlash.
 This backlash typically takes one of three forms.
 The first is a backlash against markets, targeting the market-dominant minority's wealth.
 The second is a backlash against democracy by forces favorable to the market-dominant minority.
 The third is violence, sometimes genocidal, directed against the market-dominant minority itself".

 Cases that have been cited as examples of a minority being oppressed by or in the name of the majority include the practice of conscription and laws against homosexuality, pornography, and recreational drug use.
 Homosexual acts were widely criminalised in democracies until several decades ago and in some democracies like Ghana, Kenya, Tanzania, Tunisia, Nigeria, and Malaysia, they still are, reflecting the religious or sexual mores of the majority.
 The Athenian democracy and the early United States practiced slavery, and even proponents of liberal democracy in the 17th and 18th century were often pro-slavery, which is contradictory of a liberal democracy.